hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

   `FAST` is also the default if connecting to Ethereum Mainnet by not specifying the [`--network`](#network) and [`--genesis-file`](#genesis-file) options.

-!!! caution
+!!! important

-    Snap sync using `X_SNAP` is an experimental feature.
+    Snap sync is an experimental feature.
+    However, we recommend using snap sync over fast sync even in certain production environments (for example, staking), because snap sync can be faster by several days.
+    If your snap sync completes successfully, you should have the correct world state.

 ### `target-gas-limit`